Islandora/islandora_solution_pack_disk_image/README.md

 [Nick Ruest](https://github.com/ruebot)

+This project was inspired by Mark Matienzo's [Gumshoe](https://github.com/anarchivist/gumshoe).

 ## Development

 If you would like to contribute to this module, please check out our helpful [Documentation for Developers](https://github.com/Islandora/islandora/wiki#wiki-documentation-for-developers) info, as well as our [Developers](http://islandora.ca/developers) section on the Islandora.ca site.